Tilt table testing

 The mouth spray is called GTN (glyceryl trinitrate).
 It can cause dizziness, or near or full loss of consciousness.
 We then monitor you closely for another 15 minutes.

 Some people find the taste of GTN spray sharp and unpleasant, but this taste should only last a short time.
 The main side effect of the GTN spray is a headache.

 Tilt table testing with brain wave monitoring (EEG)

-The nerve and brain tests (EEG) department needs to see you before the tilt table test.
-They attach electrodes (small pieces of metal that carry an electric current).
-The staff then come with you to the tilt room.
-You have a standard tilt test, but with brain wave and video monitoring as well.
+Once the electrodes are in place, they will accompany you to the tilt room.
+You will have a standard tilt test, but with additional brain wave and video monitoring as well.